ourthunder/hello-world/README.md

 I just started to use (learn) GitHub and this is my first repository.

 I am a Computer Science student and this is my first time creating an account on GitHub and checking things out.
-I like to work on more projects on people and have fun on GitHub.
+I'd like to work on more projects with people and have fun on GitHub.